-A year-long teacher professional development program for grades 8 – 12 science and technology teachers in NC’s Duke Energy service territories.
+A year-long Professional Development Program for 8 – 12 grade science & technology teachers in NC’s Duke Energy service territories.

 Eligible teachers must teach in schools located in either the Duke Energy Progress or Duke Energy Carolinas service territory.
 To see if your school is eligible click here and select the state of North Carolina.

-- over $250 worth of instructional materials to support hands-on STEM investigations
+- Resources to support classroom integration of content, including over $250 worth of instructional materials to support hands-on STEM investigations.

-- support for sharing your energy-related STEM instructional strategies and successes with other teaching professionals at the district, regional, state and national level.
+- Support for sharing energy-related STEM instructional strategies and successes with other teaching professionals at the district, regional, state, and national levels.

 - Be available to participate in ALL of the following:

-Lodging and meals provided; mileage reimbursement for travel exceeding 60 miles round trip.
+We’ll tour UNC’s co-generation plant and take an energy road trip to explore other local energy generation and research facilities.
+Lodging and meals provided; mileage reimbursement for personal travel exceeding 60 miles round trip available.

 This program is sponsored by UNC-Chapel Hill’s Institute for the Environment with funding provided by the Duke Energy Foundation.